 Work is only part of “work”

 If coming to work sucks, we should all just stay home.
 We strive to keep a fun, stimulating, desired work environment – a place where great relationships with kind coworkers, clients and vendors is the norm.

-Gorilla is successful if we grow and maintain business, make a true impact for our clients and maintain an environment where people want to come to work.
+Gorilla is successful if we grow and maintain business, deliver strong results for our clients and maintain an environment where people want to come to work.

-We’re successful if we complete our daily tasks efficiently and effectively, respect work-life balance and grow – intellectually, financially and as humans.
+We’re successful if we complete our daily tasks efficiently and effectively, respect relationships and work-life balance, and grow – intellectually, financially and as kind humans.